fpaludi/BooksFastAPI/README.md

   * Python >= 3.7

 ### Running with docker
+The first step is to create a **app/.env** file, for that it is recommended to use **app/.example.env** as a guide.

-The first step is to build the images for the project.
-In the terminal run (it can take several minutes):
+Then, it is necessary to build the images for the project.
+From the project root path run (it can take several minutes):

 ```bash
 make build